-There is no doubt that the financial sector is in a phase of change, which will not only be shaped by stricter regulatory requirements but will also be decisively transformed by technological progress.
-Digitalization is now finding its way into all business areas of the financial institutions' cosmos and will fundamentally change today's conventional organizational structures of a financial institution.
+There is no doubt that the financial sector is in a phase of change, which will be shaped by stricter regulatory requirements and decisively transformed by technological progress.
+Digitalization is now finding its way into all business areas of the financial institutions' cosmos and will fundamentally change today's conventional organizational structures of financial institutions.

 The definition of "Big" refers to the three "V" dimensions.

 - Velocity (the speed at which the data volumes are generated and transferred)

 - Variety (range of data types and sources)

 Technical solutions that obtain information from big data volumes must take into account the dimensions mentioned above.

 It was only a matter of time before AML regulatory bodies turned their attention to information that comes from financial institutions and digital data volumes - i.e., big data populations Findings gained from different types of data should show strategic market developments and risks at a glance.